Vithu302001/Tax_And_Insurnace_Deadline_Reminder/README.md

 # Remind Me
-An reminder app via email about vehicles tax and insurace expiry .
+An reminder web app via email about vehicles tax and insurace expiry .